MFR6340/theenglishextension.org/young-world-1/unit-1: You and Me.md

-### It’s Trevor Noah: Born a Crime, by Trevor Noah
+### It’s Trevor Noah: Born a Crime, (Young Adult Version) by Trevor Noah

 <img src="https://imgur.com/j7GWfJI.png" width="25%" />

-This is the story of Noah, a boy who was born in an illegal interracial marraige, and his childhood in South Africa during apartheid.
-It describes the.
-His experience of illegal interracial marriage, apartheid, bullying and poverty as well as his “normal” experiences growing up with dating and dancing,  along with the some rather daring ideas for making money to survive. summary here.
+This is the young adult version of the autobiographical story of Trevor Noah, a boy who was born in an illegal interracial marriage and his childhood in South Africa during apartheid.
+It describes his experiences bullying and poverty as well as his “normal” experiences growing up with dating and dancing,  along with the some rather daring ideas for making money to survive. summary here.
 (Lexile 780L)

 <a href="https://www.bookdepository.com/Its-Trevor-Noah-Born-Crime-Trevor-Noah/9780525582199?ref=grid-view&qid=1673791904933&sr=1-2" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1051326754" rel="nofollow"> Buy on Orell Füssli</a>